Veuillez sélectionner votre région et votre langue pour continuer :

 There are differing approaches to implementing ESG Investing.
 A common approach is negative screening, where an investor eliminates all companies involved in industries that it has identified as inappropriate.
-Industries commonly excluded include controversial weapons (cluster munitions), tobacco, gambling, pornography and nuclear energy.
+Industries commonly excluded include controversial weapons (cluster munitions), tobacco, gambling and pornography.

 Another approach is engagement, where an investor does not screen out companies based solely on their industry.
 With this approach, the investor believes that change can be better effected through engagement with the company.

 We support a hybrid of these two.
 There are several industries, which by their very nature present abnormal risks or benefit certain stakeholders at the expense of others, which we will not invest in, such as tobacco, gambling and thermal coal.
 We are strong believers in engaging with the companies in which we invest.
 Our engagement is not limited to financial matters; ESG is often a topic we discuss with these companies.
 Through our engagement, we have had success in contributing to change related to employee safety, board-level governance, particularly in the area of executive compensation, and reporting of ESG metrics, including carbon emissions.

 One can see the growth in ESG awareness and support by looking at the United Nations’ Principles for Responsible Investment (PRI).
 The PRI has as its foundation six Principles for Responsible Investment, the first of which is “We will incorporate ESG issues into investment analysis and decision-making processes”.
 Since its launch in 2006, over 2,500 investment managers, asset owners and service providers have signed on as a signatory to the PRI.
 We support the PRI’s mission and are a signatory to the PRI.